AnqiLeee/LLMs-psychotherapy-RCT/simulation_data_analysis/readme.md

 **Pre-test Groups**

-We selected four groups from the formal experiment for the pre-test, including the Human Novice Therapist Group, Appointment-based 50-minute AI Therapist Group, AI Therapist Anytime Anywhere Group, and Control Group.
+We selected five groups from the formal experiment for the pre-test, including the Human Novice Therapist Group, Appointment-based 50-minute AI Therapist Group, AI Therapist Anytime Anywhere Group and Control Group.

 **Participants Recruitment**